Eximchain/EximchainWallet/README.md

 - How the props are used
 - What components are reused from Contracts
 - How the components are then rendered

-TODO: Validation on inputs before sending them to the blockchain.

 ### UI/Functionality Changes
 TODO: Go over Chris's changes to match our design language various css style changes